According to Christian tradition, on September 8 of an unknown year somewhere near Nazareth the Virgin Mary was born.

 So if you attend, you might wonder why the older children blow spit wads at the paper lanterns?
 It is said that this also goes back to when the peasants would make the pilgrimage in their best clothes, but as they were poor and overdressed by city dweller standards, they were derided (it is interesting to note that today Florentines call an overdressed, over made-up woman a rificolona).
 Florentine children would make their own, more beautiful, attractive lanterns in colored tissue paper to follow along, while others would target the paper lanterns with spit wads in an attempt to furtively hit them, make the candles fall over and set the lantern ablaze.
 It is very common for most lanterns to be burned by the end of the night.

-View our Florence events calendar to see further current events in the city.
+View our Florence events calendar to see further current events in the city and September events we highlight here.